FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0141_cts_process.md

 developing an API.

-In this section, we present a path forward to providing broad platform coverage by the CTS.
+In this section, we present a path forward to providing broad platform coverage by the CTF.

 ### Coverage

-Before we discuss what it means for our platform to reach complete coverage, we will discuss what coverage looks like for the CTS.
+Before we discuss what it means for our platform to reach complete coverage, we will discuss what coverage looks like for the CTF.

 Note that, in this document, "complete coverage" does not mean it has to exercise every possible behavior - merely that it has to exercise every documented behavior - both success and error conditions - and all of the interfaces.
 Informally, each interface a test exercises is called an element.

-The CTS team is tracking coverage of FIDL and C++ methods exported via SDKs.
+The CTF team is tracking coverage of FIDL and C++ methods exported via SDKs.
 The team will be driving a process to ensure that we cover every FIDL and C/C++ method, and that test code covers code shipped with SDKs (e.g., the code in libfdio).
-In this document, when we refer to _full coverage_, we mean as tracked by the CTS program.
+In this document, when we refer to _full coverage_, we mean as tracked by the CTF program.

-Tests that are not part of the CTS do not count towards coverage.
+Tests that are not part of the CTF do not count towards coverage.
 Proprietary tests - that is, tests that are not open and part of the Fuchsia platform - also do not count towards coverage.

 Note that full coverage does not ensure high quality, useful testing of all APIs.
-There is much the CTS program will not track; for example, we cannot have tests that exercise every possible set of parameter values (every API that takes a 32-bit integer can have 2^32 possible values; we are not likely to exercise it with 2^32 possible tests).
+There is much the CTF program will not track; for example, we cannot have tests that exercise every possible set of parameter values (every API that takes a 32-bit integer can have 2^32 possible values; we are not likely to exercise it with 2^32 possible tests).
 API developers and reviewers are therefore responsible for ensuring that we have high quality coverage.

-To phrase it another way, CTS is a mechanism that helps us enforce compatibility, but is not enough by itself.
+To phrase it another way, CTF is a mechanism that helps us enforce compatibility, but is not enough by itself.
 It is necessary, but not sufficient.